Chembe

 Chembe is a border town in Chembe District in the Luapula Province of Zambia.
-It once had the Chembe Ferry as a means of crossing the Luapula River from DR Congo to Zambia; but now, it is the home of the Mwanawasa Bridge, named after former president Levy Mwanawasa.
+It once had the Chembe Ferry as a means of crossing the Luapula River from DR Congo to Zambia; but now, it is the home of the Mwanawasa Bridge (opened in October 2008), named after former president Levy Mwanawasa.
 The Mwanawasa Bridge connects the M3 road to the Congo Pedicle road, a dirt highway maintained by Zambia through Congolese territory to link Mansa (formerly known as Fort Rosebery) to the Copperbelt.

 Infrastructure

 Levy Mwanawasa (Chembe) Bridge

 Levy Mwanawasa (Chembe) Bridge, commissioned in October 2008 for a cost of US$ 1.5 million.

 The 350-metre bridge has helped transportation difficulties brought about by the Chembe Ferry of old.

 With the pronouncement of Chembe as a new District, it has seen significant economic growth.

 Chembe Multi-facility Economic Zone

 In 2016, the government launched the development of the Chembe Multi-facility Economic Zone.